What’s the Ideal Healthy Diet for Humans?

 5. Eat two meals per day plus a small snack

-Unless your waist circumference (<35.5” for men and <29.5” women) body weight are in the normal to low range, it is best eat breakfast plus one other meal (lunch or dinner) each day along with a low-calorie, balanced, nourishing snack (about 150 calories). if your muscle mass too low, then three meals per day. note: ideal waist measurements cited as 33” 27” respectively, but higher amounts listed above should still be effecting reducing disease risk.
+Unless your waist circumference (<35.5” for men and <29.5” for women) and body weight are in the normal to low range, it is best to eat breakfast plus one other meal (lunch or dinner) each day along with a low-calorie, balanced, nourishing snack (about 150 calories).
+If your weight or muscle mass is too low, then eat three meals per day.
+Note: ideal waist measurements are cited as 33” and 27” respectively, but the higher amounts listed above should still be effecting in reducing disease risk.

 6. Time-restricted eating